Dr-404/cyber_awareness/01-Basic_Cybersecurity_knowledge.md

-- Based on `IBM report`, human error were the main reson for `95%` of successful cyber attack
+- Based on `IBM report`, human error were the main reason for `95%` of successful cyber attack

 - Everyone has responsibility to be security-awareness